EllaBrands/stanDev/To-Do-List.md

 - remove warning message on transform OR declare a set of function names to ignore

-Soon: C++11 compatibility at all optimization levels under clang++ 3.3
+Soon:
 ---------------------------------------------------------------------------

+* Get in more contributed code, such as R regression syntax compiler and DIC and ...

-* Errors coming from Boost Spirit Qi parser under clang++ 3.3:
+* Fix Errors coming from Boost Spirit Qi parser under clang++ 3.3:
-  -- Multiple nsequenced warnings from assigning to _pass in grammars under clang 3.3
+  -- Multiple unsequenced warnings from assigning to _pass in grammars under clang 3.3
      [see: Bob's e-mail of 5/31/13]
   -- Local return on iterators, for which Jeffrey Oldham filed a Boost bug report:
      https://svn.boost.org/trac/boost/ticket/8489

 The to-do list is organized into the following sections: